fuma0317/Unit-4/README.md

 <html>
 ```
 ```
-<head> is used for the part of title line.
+<head> is used for ssetting language or name f the page.
 We have various sizes of titles from h1 to h6.
 <h1> is the biggest.
 <p> is for writing paragraph with normal letters.